 Cancer is challenging for a control freak and problem solver like myself.
-Hell, cancer is hard for anyone.
-The only shred of control I felt I had was how I treated my body.
+(It’s challenging for anyone…) The only shred of control I felt I had was how I treated and managed my body.
 I had been an athlete as a child, but I had lost my way.
-And my food choices were sub-optimal, mostly based on whatever was lying around after snacks my young children (now college students) had eaten.
+And my food choices were sub-optimal, mostly based on whatever was lying around after snacks my children (now young adults) had eaten.
 I knew if I was going to get well I needed to change my ways.

 I set out to heal.
 I studied survivors like I was earning my PHD.
 I read books about food and physical movement.
 I enrolled in courses to become a Health Coach – first to figure out how to help myself feel better – not realizing it would turn into a career!
-I contemplated how my body was saying no and how my mind had played a role in allowing an unwanted visitor to take up residence in my abdomen.
+I contemplated how my body was saying no and how my mind had played a role in allowing an unwanted visitor to take up residence in my body.
 I prayed.
 And I prayed some more.
 And miraculously days turned into months.
 And months turned into years.

 The truth is…I got lucky.
 And there is not a day that goes by that I do not thank the universe for allowing me to stick around.